TheDeadCrafter/GlobalStudies/README.md

 # GlobalStudies
-I will be using this repository to gather information on something, then make a website.
-No information is mine, and sources will be labeled.
+Description:
+This is for a global studies project.
+I will be making a project on [topic].

+Sources: